Sprache ändern: English

 Documents

-Documents from my Freedom of Information request »Documents of the HLG on access to data for effective law enforcement and of its sub-groups«, received on 28.05.2024:
+Documents obtained by my Freedom of Information request »Documents of the HLG on access to data for effective law enforcement and of its sub-groups«, received on 28.05.2024:

 • Doc.
 1: Going Dark Flash Report, 17 January 2024 – not disclosed